babyprogrammer1/audiophile/README.md

 What to expect:
 - Vite will start and also load the Express server integration.
-- Dev server typically runs on port 8080 (see `vite.config.server.ts` or `server/index.ts` to confirm).
 - Hot Module Replacement (HMR) available for client & server code.

 ---